 As a parent you know that this is a crucial time for your son or daughter when making decisions for their future career paths and deciding where and what to study.
 At York College we want to help support you in what can seem like a daunting decision making process.
 Some of our frequently asked questions are listed below.

 York College does offer a different environment to a school sixth form.
 Students learn in a more adult environment, and our aim is to equip students with research and study skills, as well as the confidence and self discipline, that will help them stand on their own two feet as independent learners.

-Our students tell us that they enjoy the more mature environment that College provides, enabling them to be treated as adults, whilst still receiving the highest quality support and guidance.
+Our students tell us that they enjoy the more mature 'junior university' environment that College provides, enabling them to be treated as adults, whilst still receiving the highest quality support and guidance.
 This environment promotes self motivation, good time management skills and prepares them for what university or employed life will be like.
 It is also a great chance to take part in a huge range of extra curricular activities, unmatched by smaller school sixth forms, and is also a fantastic way of meeting new friends with similar interests.